Automattic/jetpack/readme.txt

 = How do I know my blog is being cached? =

 View the source of any page on your site.
 When a page is first created, you'll see the text "Dynamic page generated in XXXX seconds." and "Cached page generated by WP-Super-Cache on YYYY-MM-DD HH:MM:SS" at the end of the source code.
 On reload, a cached page will show the same timestamp so wait a few seconds before checking.
-In "HALF-ON" mode, if you have compression enabled, the text "Compression = gzip" will be added.
+In legacy caching mode, if you have compression enabled, the text "Compression = gzip" will be added.
 If compression is disabled and the page is served as a static html file, the text "super cache" will be added.
 The only other way to check if your cached file was served by PHP script or from the static cache is by looking at the HTTP headers.
-WP-Cache (PHP) cached pages will have the header "WP-Super-Cache: WP-Cache".
+PHP cached pages will have the header "WP-Super-Cache: Served supercache file from PHP".
+Legacy cached files will have the header, "WP-Super-Cache: Served legacy cache file".
 I used the <a href="https://addons.mozilla.org/en-US/firefox/addon/3829">Live HTTP Headers</a> extension for Firefox to examine the headers.
 You should also check your cache directory in wp-content/cache/supercache/hostname/ for static cache files.
 If the plugin rules are missing from your .htaccess file, the plugin will attempt to serve the super cached page if it's found.
 The header "WP-Cache: Served supercache file from PHP" if this happens.

 = WP-Cache vs Supercache files =